 - 1. Repair southern dike and dam structure on Wolf Springs Forest acquisition. - 2.
 Maintain intolerant timber types (scarification for jack pine, white birch, oak, and balsam; prescribed burning for red oak and pine). - 3.
 Purchase Spike herbicide for DNR treatment of wildlife openings. - 4.
 Fund other projects as approved in the County Forest Comprehensive Land Use Plan. - B. Sustainable Forestry Grant Determine an appropriate project for the August application deadline. - C. County Conservation Aids Birch Lake Landing: The Department received a grant of \$14,786 to repair the boat landing on Birch Lake.
 New concrete pads will be set into the landing to stabilize the launch site and eliminate problems with boat trailers dropping off the back side of the existing launch.
 This project was originally budgeted for 2017, but other work priorities prevented completion. - D. Federal Sport Fish & Wildlife Restoration Funds Minong Rifle Range: Grant funds were awarded to upgrade the Minong Rifle Range.
-This project was originally budgeted in 2017, but storm damage repair work load prevented any work from being accomplished on this project.
-The upgrades are proposed for completion in 2019.
+This project was originally budgeted in 2017, but storm damage repair work load delayed most of the project into 2019.
+Complete any remaining project components in 2020.